chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 non-empty.
 Otherwise, the protocol risks Unknown Key Share attacks (discussion of Unknown Key Share attacks in a specific protocol is given in {{?RFC8844}}).

-Upon completion of this protocol, both parties compute shared secrets K_auth, K_enc, K_confirmP, and K_confirmV as specified in {{keys}}.
+Upon completion of this protocol, both parties compute shared secrets K_main, K_shared, K_confirmP, and K_confirmV as specified in {{keys}}.
 The verifier MUST send a key confirmation message confirmV to the prover so both parties can confirm that they agree upon these shared secrets.
 After receipt and verification of the verifier's confirmation message, the prover MUST respond with its confirmation message.